 Lines 25-32

 The speaker “smote on the door” once more.
-This time with more force.
+This time, with more force.
 He makes his knocks “Louder.”
 After, he lifts his head up to the window that was mentioned in a previous line and calls out.
 The words he speaks increase the mystery of the entire narrative.
-He asks that the presence he feels inside the house “Tell them I came.”
-As one would expect there is no answer.
-He follows this up another phrase, “That I kept my word.”
+He asks that the presence he feels inside the house, “Tell them I came.”
+As one would expect, there is no answer.
+He follows this up with another phrase, “That I kept my word.”

 There is no revelatory statement following up these odd words to explain the situation.
 This is both a negative and a positive.
-While one’s personal curiosity will not be sated, one is able to craft any narrative they want on top of de la Mare’s.
+While one’s personal curiosity will not be sated, one is able to craft any narrative one wants on top of de la Mare’s.

 […] the shadowiness of the still house